Business Honors Program

 Business Administration 151H

-Legal Environment of Business 323H (may fulfill the ethics flag)
+Legal Environment of Business 323H (may fulfill the ethics and leadership flag)

 Management 374H (may fulfill the writing and independent inquiry flags)